Yūshūkan: First floor

 The first floor entrance hall can be entered free of admission, and contains an A6M Zero fighter aircraft and a Class C56 steam locomotive number C56 31 used on the Thai-Burma Railway (often known as the Death Railway).
 A Type 89 15 cm Cannon and Type 96 15 cm Howitzer are also displayed in this area.

-The large exhibit room on the first floor contains a Yokosuka D4Y bomber and Type 97 Chi-Ha recovered from Yap Island, along with a Kaiten-type torpedo and replicas of an Ohka Model 11 aircraft and Mutsu battleship.
-Mementos of deceased Japanese soldiers are also shown in this room, including a uniform worn by a paratrooper, and various letters left behind by deceased soldiers.
-Photographs and portraits of the "Spirits of Yasukuni Shrine" (deceased Japanese soldiers) are shown at the end of the hallway.
+The large exhibit room on the first floor contains a Yokosuka D4Y bomber and Type 97 Chi-Ha recovered from Yap Island, along with a Kaiten-type torpedo and replicas of an Ohka Model 11 aircraft and battleship Mutsu.

+A room holds mementos of kamikaze, various letters left behind by the pilots, and photo portraits, shown at the end of the hallway.

 Second floor

-The entrance hall escalator leads to the second floor exhibit room.
+The entrance hall escalator leads to the second floor exhibit room, which is the beginning of the museum tour.
+A signage quotes a text by the samurai Fujita Toko, Ode to the Righteous, calling "divine spirits" those who died "fighting for the public good".

 Various war-related materials are exhibited in chronological order, including different types of swords, armor, guns, and a golden flag wielded by the Imperial Japanese Army during the Boshin War.
 The war flag of the 321st Imperial Japanese Army division displayed in this room is the only one of its kind that has been recovered fully intact.
-The floor also contains a small cinema theater, which plays various documentaries related to the shrine and modern-day Japan.

 Stores

 The museum's gift shop sells regional souvenirs in addition to various books and documents concerning Yasukuni Shrine.
 Toy army flags and other military-related toys can also be purchased here, and English-language pamphlets are available for foreign visitors.
-The museum also houses a cafe where the items on the menu are created using ingredients and recipes resembling those actually used on Japanese Navy ships.
+The museum also houses a café where the items on the menu are created using ingredients and recipes resembling those actually used on Japanese Navy ships.